Have you ever wondered if you’re missing some of the functions within LinkedIn that may help you with your business?

 Click here for a more detailed breakdown on the LinkedIn social selling funnel.

 Has LinkedIn restricted your account and banished you to LinkedIn jail?
 The most obvious sign is that you are now required to know the email address of every single person you try to connect with.
-This happens when five people have clicked the “I Don’t Know This Person” or “Report Spam” link after declining your connection request.
+This happens when five people have clicked the “I Don’t Know This Person” link that pops up in the bottom left corner of the screen after ignoring your connection request.

 If this happens to you, you can reach out to support and ask for forgiveness to have them remove the restriction.
 Stacey Zapar wrote a great guide to getting out of LinkedIn jail if you want more info.